Kodiak Museums & Cultural Centers

 Kodiak Island was a strategic outpost for both Russians and Americans, first used by Russians as the headquarters of the Russian American Company (now Kodiak Harbor).
 Take a tour at this museum with knowledgeable veterans and volunteers and learn the history of the Army and Navy on Kodiak Island and the Harbor Defenses front.
 Make sure you check out the eight-inch gun barrel, part of the defense system, which could fire up to 20 miles!
 Or… ...more

 Located in the oldest standing building in Alaska, this museum is filled with artifacts, photography, and artwork recording the history of Kodiak.
-You’ll find exhibits from the time of the Alutiiq and Aleut Natives, to king crabbing and daily life in the 1980s, all the way up to the present.
+You’ll find exhibits from the time of the Alutiiq Natives, to king crabbing and daily life in the 1980s, all the way up to the present.
 Their focus, though, is Russian-American history and the island’s early American history.
-Inspect the design expertise of the Alutiiqs while examining… ...more
+Inspect the design expertise of the Alutiiqs while examining that… ...more